-Paul Hawthorne's site is maintained and hosted by Will Fastie.
+Paul Hawthorne's site is maintained, hosted and curated by Will Fastie.

-I am publishing the site at the specific request of Paul.
-Although our written agreement expired in 2012, I will continue to publish the site as long as I am able.
-I will also try to make arrangements to have the site survive me but cannot make specific promises for now.
+I am publishing the site at the specific request of Paul under the terms of a written agreement we executed prior to his passing.
+I was obligated to publish the site through 2012 and thereafter as long as I was able.
+I will try to make arrangements to have the site survive me but cannot make specific promises for now.